cliss/camel/README.md

 Pagingation is only necessary on the homepage, and page numbers are 1-based.
 Pages greater than 1 are loaded by passing the query string parameter p.
 For example, `hostname/?p=3` for page 3.

-# To Do
+# Status

 Camel is functional, and is presently running [www.caseyliss.com][c].
-However, there are a few things that can and/or should be improved:

-* The year listing is not implemented.
-For example, `/2014`.
-* There are a few places in the code where things are repeated, and/or simply not as efficient as they should be.
+It could probably stand to be cleaned up a little bit, but it is considered feature complete.

 [c]: http://www.caseyliss.com/